RiccardoBrioschi/The-pandemic-through-the-eyes-of-Internet/README.md

 - controlled: countries not showing particular interest in COVID-19.
 The actual way to assign a class to each country is better described in the corresponding notebook.

-The causal graph below shows explain our analysis:
+The causal graph below shows main idea of our analysis:

 ```mermaid